-You’ve made the decision to apply to osteopathic medical school.
-Just what are the admissions committees and interviewers looking for in a prospective student?
+You’ve made the decision to apply to osteopathic medical school—Congratulations!
+You already know that admission to medical school is competitive, but just what are the admissions committees and interviewers looking for in a prospective student?

 - Have a record of community service